tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### 7. Student Do: Buggy Lambdas (15 min)

-In this activity, students will test their Lambda functions and will practice their ability to find runtime errors.
-Slack out the instructions to students together with the starter test event.
+In this activity, students will test their Lambda functions and practice their ability to find runtime errors.
+Slack out the instructions to students along with the starter test event.

 **Instructions:**